code-philia/plusplus/docs/guide.md

 ## 6. Frontend Design IR

-Frontend Design is a second IR, not a projection of backend source.
-It consumes requirement contracts, shared API contracts, optional visual references, and a small global UI registry.
+Frontend Design is a thin product-level IR, not a component plan or a projection of backend source.
+One bounded model call sees the requirement set, shared API contracts, dependency graph, and optional visual evidence, then returns only:

-The six frontend tables are:

-- `visual_references`: stable content-addressed metadata and optional visual analysis.
+- `visual_references`: content-addressed metadata and optional visual analysis;
-- `layouts`: layout-level observable specification and direct components.
-- `pages`: route, route inputs, layout, direct components, API dependencies, store dependencies, navigation, and render obligations.
-- `components`: page/layout/shared component contracts, inputs, events, and observable render obligations.
-- `stores`: cross-page state and public actions only.
-- `api_dependencies`: consumer-to-shared-API references and best-effort field bindings.
+- `screens`: routes, purpose, entry conditions, observable states, API needs, navigation targets, and visual evidence;
+- `journeys`: user actions connecting screens and APIs, including success and failure behavior;
+- `api_usages`: screen-to-shared-API request and response semantic bindings;
+- `shared_state_policies`: only genuinely cross-page/session state, its public
+  actions, and persistence policy.

 Requirement links remain only in traceability.
-There are no local data contract or composition-edge tables.
-Component decomposition is one bounded model call per Page/Layout; if it is unavailable, an empty component plan is a valid deterministic fallback and the rest of the design remains usable.
+Layouts, component trees, JSX, CSS, Props/Event contracts, file decomposition, and page-local state are not Design IR.
+They are implementation decisions made together by the frontend Implementation Agent using the complete connected screen graph and original visual evidence.

 Visual analysis is optional evidence.
 Path, media, size, and model failures are warnings; valid metadata is retained and the affected reference is simply